 God is the creator of the Heavens and the Earth.
 One of His names is the Great Creator.
-I believe that creation is a Divine attribute, and when we participate in the creation of anything good, we tap into a part of the Divine within us.
+I believe that creation is a Divine attribute, and when we participate in creating anything good, we tap into a part of the Divine within us.

 Adam was told, “In the sweat of thy face shalt thou eat bread” (Genesis 3:19).
 The Israelites were told, “Six days shalt thou labour” (Exodus 20:9).
 See also 1 Timothy 5:8.

-Isn’t it also true that work is a creative process, and therefore is also Divine?
+Isn’t it also true that work is a creative process and, therefore, Divine?
 Constructing a building, laying a road, teaching children, performing an art, practicing medicine--don't they all help create something that wasn’t there before?

 The counterfeiter